abhiram-s2002/racer/PRIVACY_POLICY.md

 - Posting the new policy in the app
 - Sending you an email notification
 - Displaying an in-app notification
+- Updating the "Last Updated" date at the top of this policy
+- Providing notice through our official communication channels

 ### 12.2 Continued Use
 Your continued use of the app after changes become effective constitutes acceptance of the updated policy.
+For material changes, we will provide at least 30 days' notice before the changes take effect.

 ## 13. Contact Information